There are two types of pavement based on the design criteria.

 Factors responsible for types of pavement:

-The following factors are responsible for the pavement design:
+The following factors are responsible for the pavement design as follows:

 - Climate: Precipitation, Temperature, Frost action.